To report a safeguarding concern, please click here or contact the Designated Safeguarding Lead on 0115 9303724 or [email protected]

 Report any concerns to the appropriate website or app.

-Click on the icons below to report a concern about an app or website:
+Click on the icons below to report a concern about an app or website or access advice about helping children and young people to stay safe online:

 The Respect Agenda at the academy has five messages which have been created by staff and students together and everyone at the academy is encouraged to stick to these on a daily basis.
 As a symbol of the Respect Agenda and our commitment to it everyone wears a wristband at the academy.
 All the staff and students are working together towards the same goal.